Vasa (ship): Design and stability

+There was some vacillation over the exact armament for Vasa whilst she was being built.
+One issue was trying to source enough guns to meet the specification.
+The major options were a lower gun-deck battery of 24-pounders, with the upper gun-deck being 12-pounders – versus having just 24-pounders on both the gun-decks.
+Vasa was actually built with upper gun-deck ports sized for the smaller 12-pounders.
+The final decision, though, was a total of 56 24-pounders distributed over the two gun-decks.
+Not all of these guns had been delivered by the time she sailed; some gun carriages remained empty.

-Vasa was an early example of a warship with two full gun decks, and was built when the theoretical principles of shipbuilding were still poorly understood.
-There is no evidence that Henrik Hybertsson had ever built a ship like it before, and two gundecks is a much more complicated compromise between seaworthiness and firepower than a single gundeck.
-Safety margins at the time were also far below anything that would be acceptable today.
-Combined with the fact that 17th-century warships were built with intentionally high superstructures (to be used as firing platforms), this made Vasa a risky undertaking.
-Henrik Hybertsson died in 1627, before the ship was finished, and the contract was taken over by his widow Margareta Nilsdotter.
+Vasa was an early example of a warship with two full-length gundecks, and was built when the theoretical principles of shipbuilding were still poorly understood.
+Two gundecks was a much more complicated compromise between seaworthiness and firepower than a single gundeck.
+The overall weight distribution, particularly the hull itself, was too top-heavy.
+This underlying fault was not possible to correct by adding more ballast, and might have required a major redesign to correct.
+Safety margins during the 17th century were also far below anything that would be acceptable today.
+Combined with the fact that 17th-century warships were built with intentionally high superstructures, used as firing platforms, this made Vasa a risky undertaking.